 - Resource Mapping—You can create unnamed resources and map real account members so that they are automatically invited to the project and assigned tasks.

 - Time—Enter a Start day (the day on which the task starts, relative to the project start day) and Duration for each task.

 - Checklists—Save time by adding checklist items directly to your template.

 - Gantt—Any dependencies that you create in the gantt chart will be automatically reflected in the template.

 - Tasks—Create a template that contains commonly recurring tasks; you can apply these tasks to an existing project at any time by clicking the Apply a Template (“ ”) button in the project's Task Tracker tab, or during the initial creation of a project.

-- Make a template available to other account members by checking the Shared checkbox next to Template Name.
+To make a template available to other account members, check the Shared box above the Template Name.

-- Project Leads or above can create an edit budgeted templates.
+- Project Leads (and above)—Create and edit budgeted templates.

-- Project Creators or above can create and edit templates.
+- Project Creators (and above)—Create and edit templates.

 - Users with Project Financials access—Add budgeted templates.